maelys-mcardle/snowflake/docs/language-reference.md

 CODE  MNEMONIC  PARAMETERS      DESCRIPTION
 ---  ---------  --------------  -----------
 20    ->        LABEL           Jumps to a LABEL.
-                                If the label does not exist, the jump is ignored.
+                LITERAL         If the label does not exist, the jump is ignored.
 21    ->        BANK            Jumps to the LABEL as stored in BANK.
                                 If the label does not exist, the jump is ignored.
 22   IF=        BANK1   BANK2   If BANK1 is equal to BANK2,